AdamSobieski/Argumentation/README.md

 #### Example 6

-This example shows how one could include content in both English and French while providing a recipient with a means of obtaining content in other languages.
+This example shows how one could include content in both English and French while providing a recipient with a means to obtain content in other languages.

 <details>
 <summary>Click here to toggle the visibility of Example 6.</summary>